Skip to navigation Skip to content

 Claims from carers

-A carer can claim if they provide care and attention on a regular and ongoing basis for a person with medical needs (equipment user).
+A carer can claim if they provide care and attention on a regular and ongoing basis for a person with medical needs (the equipment user).
 They must live together at the same address.
 They do not need to be a formal carer or be receiving Carer Payment and/or Carer Allowance to qualify for EMEP.
 A parent, or other person responsible for a dependent child can be a carer, including a foster carer.
 The carer of a non-dependent adult may also qualify for EMEP.

 Customers with nominees